developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/api/re2x/scanner/index.md

-The following example demonstrates to how to set the `connectionListenerEvent` from an HTML page (**Supported on Android Lollipop only**):
+The following example demonstrates to how to set the `connectionListenerEvent` from an HTML page (**Supported on Android KitKat and above platform only**):

      :::html
       <html>